Isle of Lewis, heartland of Gaelic culture

 As they are 5000 years old, they don’t give much away.
 This is advantageous because it means whatever theory you have or believe about the stones, then it is as likely as any other.
 ‘Unknowably ancient’ is what I used to write in the brochures.
 Sounds a bit ponderous.
 Or pompous, but, there, I’ve gone and written it again.

 Pictured here: The Calanais Stones visitor centre.
 Everyone photographs the Stones to death, but in this picture the stones are immediately behind me.
-And it’s a very nice visitor centre, well done Historic Scotland.
-(That should be Historic Environment Scotland now...Ed.)
+And it’s a very nice visitor centre, well done Historic Environment Scotland.

 There are other megalithic settings in the vicinity – and, for all I know, the people who erected this one 5000 years ago were out of their heads on heather ale and, for a laugh, one Saturday night, set all these stones up on end.
 Maybe they even guessed that this arrangement at Calanais would be the one that would eventually have a very nice visitor centre, cafe and shop on the site.
 (And those Harris tweed bags were just so tempting…) You see, my theory is that the stones were used for foretelling the future…oh, stop it.